prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Singular geometries (e.g., POINT, LINESTRING, POLYGON), are treated as collections of one element.
     Empty geometries are treated as empty collections.

+.. function:: ST_InteriorRingN(Geometry, index) -> Geometry

+   Returns the interior ring element at the specified index (indices start at 1).
+If the given index is less than 1 or greater than the total number of interior rings in the input geometry, returns ``NULL``.
+Throws an error if the input geometry is not a polygon.
+   Use :func:``ST_NumInteriorRing`` to find out the total number of elements.

 .. function:: ST_GeometryType(Geometry) -> varchar

     Returns the type of the geometry.